gobuffalo/docs/templates/docs/errors.md

 {{#panel title="Custom Error Handling"}}

 While Buffalo, out of the box, will handle errors for you, it can be useful to handle errors in a custom way.
-To accomplish this, Buffalo, allows for the mapping of HTTP status codes to specific handlers, so the error can be dealt with in a custom fasion.
+To accomplish this, Buffalo, allows for the mapping of HTTP status codes to specific handlers, so the error can be dealt with in a custom fashion.

 ```go
 app = buffalo.Automatic(buffalo.Options{